olurocks/termux_port/README.md

 * Download the portman.py app from my github [link](https://github.com/olurocks/termux_port/archive/refs/heads/main.zip)

+and extract portman.py from the zip file

 ### Executing program

-* Open termux and type in "realpath portman.py" to get the directory the file was downloaded to
+* Open termux and type in "realpath portman.py" to get the directory the file was downloaded to.
+(If this doesn't give you the correct path, kindly manually copy the directory from your file manager)

 * copy the path and run "python3 /the_path_you_copied/"
 ```